Other-People-UCSD/Pink-Currents/_posts/2021-06-13-the-joy-of-having-low-standards.md

 situation that was designed, by nature, to be terrible.
 The first couple dates are always atrocious, right?
 June knew this to be true.
 With her small sample size, she could pick out ludicrous moments worth sharing over cheap vodka like bingo numbers.
-There was that scruffy beanie kid that told June, with a little bit too much pointed enthusiasm, that he just “adores <em>Asian</em> culture” (completely unprompted, of course).
+There was that scruffy beanie kid that told June, with a little bit too much pointed enthusiasm, that he just “adores <em>Asian culture</em>” (completely unprompted, of course).
 The sweet and shy boy from class that admitted, on the second date, that he’s had fantasies about saving her from a murderous white supremacist (with, like, a machete or something).
 The guy that started crying when she refused to give him head in a